 Note: While one-half (1/2) unit is required for graduation, no more than one (1) unit may be applied toward fulfilling the necessary units to graduate.
-Health and Safety: one-half (1/2) unit Economics - one half ($\frac{1}{2}$) unit - dependent upon the certification of the teacher

-Economics - one half ($\frac{1}{2}$) unit - dependent upon the certification of the teacher teaching the course, this can count toward the required three (3) social studies credits or the six (6) required Career Focus elective credits.3 Fine Arts: one-half (1/2) unit
+Economics - one half $(\frac{1}{2})$ unit - dependent upon the licensure of the teacher teaching the course, this can count toward the required three (3) social studies credits or the six (6) required Career Focus elective credits.